KosshiKosshi

 Kosshi is an outliner for macOS and iOS.
 Collapsing, zooming in, moving rows, and searching — everything described in this article can be done entirely from the keyboard.

 It syncs between Mac and iPhone via iCloud.
-One-time purchase, no subscription.

 For basic operations, see What Is an Outliner?.
 For detailed features, see the Guide.